Mbeatrizba/Testing/README.md

 Positive scenarios
 First I enter the page, sign in, then put valid scenarios and then expect some visible text in the web

+To Logout:
+`await page.goto (thepagesite/logout.html)`
+and `expect toHaveURL(thepagesit/index.html)`
+Run together to be faster

+In the beggining of the first test I just have o type `.parallel`